allegro/allegro.tech/_posts/2018-04-16-Spring-WebMvcTest-with-Spock.md

 It is easy to write great tests (clear and concise) for most of the components in typical Spring Application.
 We create an unit test, stub interactions with dependencies and voila.
 Things are not so easy when it comes to REST controllers.
-[Until Spring Boot 1.4](https://spring.io/blog/2016/08/30/custom-test-slice-with-spring-boot-1-4) testing REST controllers (and all the 'magic' done by Spring MVC) required running full application, which of course took a lot of time.
+[Until Spring Boot 1.4](https://spring.io/blog/2016/08/30/custom-test-slice-with-spring-boot-1-4) testing REST controllers (and all the ’magic’ done by Spring MVC) required running full application, which of course took a lot of time.
 Not only running time was the issue.
-Typically, one was also forced to setup entire system's state to test certain edge cases.
+Typically, one was also forced to setup entire system’s state to test certain edge cases.
 This usually made tests less readable. `@WebMvcTest` is here to change that and now, supported in Spock.

 ## @WebMvcTest with Spock

-In order to use Spock's support for `@WebMvcTest`, you have to add a dependency on Spock 1.2-SNAPSHOT as GA version has not been released yet ([https://github.com/spockframework/spock](https://github.com/spockframework/spock)).
+In order to use Spock’s support for `@WebMvcTest`, you have to add a dependency on Spock 1.2-SNAPSHOT as GA version has not been released yet ([https://github.com/spockframework/spock](https://github.com/spockframework/spock)).
 For Gradle, add snapshot repository: